Utilising the capacity and reach of the oneworld® alliance network, you can plan and book your itinerary almost anywhere around the globe.

 - All destinations you wish to travel to must be stated at time of purchase, before departure from country of origin.
 You must receive your ticket for your first international flight (and any preceding local flights) at least seven days prior to departure when your journey originates from the Americas.

-- Currently, itineraries that include Jetstar (JQ) segments can only be ticketed by the following oneworld carriers: American Airlines, Cathay Pacific, Finnair, Japan Airlines, LAN, Malaysia Airlines, Qantas and Royal Jordanian.
+- Currently, itineraries that include Jetstar (JQ) segments can only be ticketed by the following oneworld carriers: American Airlines, British Airways, Cathay Pacific, Finnair, Japan Airlines, LAN, Malaysia Airlines, Qantas, Qatar Airways, Royal Jordanian and SriLankan Airlines.
 Members of oneworld airline frequent flyer programmes can earn mileage rewards on eligible Qantas-coded Jetstar flights.
 Please contact your frequent flyer programme for more details.

 - Three-continent fares are not available when departing from the Southern Hemisphere and Africa due to network connection limitations.